rstock-co/cias/README.md

 #### Currently Working On
 - Improve allocation table:
-    - filter out wallets that have a net zero contribution
     - Change header to include which wallets the allocation is for
     - Add another popup table that opens when you click on a member wallet, which displays all of their txns for the allocation table (to verify)
     - Add another column that has which chains they contributed with and their count in brackets